 The chapter has two principal aims.
 First, it will discuss how the grammar of English can be approached from the theoretical perspective of Construction Grammar.
-In order to prepare the ground for that, section 2 offers an introduction to the framework and its central assumptions and section 3 defines the term ‘construction’.
-Section 4 then applies these ideas in a survey of different construction types from the grammar of English.
+In order to prepare the ground for that, section 6.2 offers an introduction to the framework and its central assumptions and section 6.3 defines the term ‘construction’.
+Section 6.4 then applies these ideas in a survey of different construction types from the grammar of English.
 The second aim of this chapter is to situate Construction Grammar within a wider research context.
-Section 5 relates Construction Grammar to other approaches to grammar, and section 6 outlines some of its implications for language learning and teaching.
-Section 7 offers a few concluding remarks.
+Section 6.5 relates Construction Grammar to other approaches to grammar, and section 6.6 outlines some of its implications for language learning and teaching.
+Section 6.7 offers a few concluding remarks.

-2 Construction Grammar: The view from the periphery
+6.2 Construction Grammar: the view from the periphery

 As is the case for other theoretical frameworks, the term Construction Grammar is used for a range of similar approaches.
 Several of these are presented in detail in Hoffmann and Trousdale (2013).
 General introductions to the framework can be found in Goldberg (2003), Fischer and Stefanowitsch (2006), Croft (2007), Ziem and Lasch (2013), Hilpert (2014), or Fried (2015).
 In order to offer the reader a first orientation in the research landscape, this section will focus on ideas that are widely shared amongst different constructional approaches.

 Construction Grammar is a theory of what speakers know when they know a language.
 Its main goal is to describe the implicit, intuitive knowledge of language that is represented in speakers’ minds: What regularities and patterns do speakers have to know in order to produce and process ordinary language?
-With such an outlook, Construction Grammar has a lot in common with other mentalist approaches, notably cognitive grammar (cf. chapter 5) and generative grammar (chapter 8).
-What distinguishes Construction Grammar from many other mentalist approaches is one rather radical idea, namely the assumption that knowledge of language can be modeled exhaustively and exclusively as a network of symbolic form-meaning pairings (Goldberg 2006: 18).
+With such an outlook, Construction Grammar has a lot in common with other mentalist approaches, notably Cognitive Grammar (see Chapter 5) and Generative Grammar (Chapter 8).
+What distinguishes Construction Grammar from many other mentalist approaches is one rather radical idea, namely the assumption that knowledge of language can be modelled exhaustively and exclusively as a network of symbolic form-meaning pairings (Goldberg 2006: 18).
 These form-meaning pairings are referred to as constructions.
 Once the consequences of this idea are spelled out, it becomes apparent how different Construction Grammar really is from most other current theories of grammar.
 Three consequences are particularly worth considering.

 First, in Construction Grammar, all formal patterns in language, including words, idioms, morphological word formation processes, and abstract syntactic phrase structures, are seen as meaningful constructions.
 As I will explain more thoroughly in the next section, all constructions are defined as symbolic units, that is, pairings of form and meaning.
 This idea goes against the notion that only lexical elements have meaning, while the grammatical patterns that can be used to combine them would be exclusively formal, that is, not meaningful in themselves.